 We must also continue to improve border security and streamline the border crossings that facilitate billions of dollars in cross-border commerce.
-I worked with other members of San Diego’s Congressional delegation -- both Democrats and Republicans -- to secure $221 million in funding for the border crossing between San Diego and Tijuana that regional business leaders called San Diego’s top priority for job creation.
-The improved crossing will strengthen border security and create thousands of jobs by improving the flow of trade and commerce.
+I worked with other members of San Diego’s Congressional delegation — both Democrats and Republicans — to secure $741 million in funding for the border crossing between San Diego and Tijuana that regional business leaders called San Diego’s top priority for job creation.
+And during this session of Congress, we unveiled the PedEast facility at the San Ysidro Port of Entry, which will increase inspection capacity for the tens of thousands of pedestrians who travel across the U.S-Mexico border each day.
+The entire delegation of San Diego-area members of Congress worked on a bipartisan basis to secure funding for the facility, which will strengthen border security and create thousands of jobs by improving the flow of trade and commerce.

-Immigration affects our entire region, but we’ve seen that the current leadership in the House is so beholden to far-right Tea Party forces that these leaders are unwilling to even let us vote on the issue.
+Immigration affects our entire region, but we’ve seen that the current leadership in the Congress is so beholden to far-right forces that these leaders are unwilling even to let us vote on the issue.
 The last thing we need is to strengthen their hand by giving them more votes for still worse obstruction.
-We need to get real and provide the American people real solutions.
+We need to get real and provide the American people with real solutions.